-Playboy licenses the Playboy name, Rabbit Head Design, and other trademarks and related properties to partners around the world.
+We license the Playboy name, Rabbit Head Design, and other trademarks and related properties to partners around the world.
 Our licensing agreements permit licensees the right to use certain Playboy trademarks for certain categories of products in certain territories for a fee, which is typically a royalty calculated as a percentage of net revenue from wholesale and/or retail sales of such products, subject to an annual, bi-annual or quarterly minimum royalty payment.
-Our top five license agreements range from one to ten years in length and generated approximately \$47.3 million of our overall revenue for the year ended December 31, 2020.
-As of December 31, 2020, Playboy's licensing contracts included royalty guarantees of approximately \$375 million through 2028, assuming no renewals of such contracts.
+Our top five license agreements based on annual revenue range from one to ten years in length and generated approximately \$47 million of our overall revenue for the year ended December 31, 2020.
+As of December 31, 2020, our licensing contracts included royalty guarantees of approximately \$379 million through 2029, assuming no renewals of such contracts.